harness/developer-hub/tutorials/platform/onboard-terraform-provider.md

 # Onboard with Terraform Provider

 The [Harness Terraform Provider](https://registry.terraform.io/providers/harness/harness/) enables automated lifecycle management of the Harness Platform using Terraform.
-Currently the following Harness entities can be managed via the provider.
+You can onboard onto Harness on day 1 and also make day 2 changes using tthis Provider.
+Currently the following Harness resources can be managed via the Provider.

 - Organizations
 - Projects